titzer/virgil/start/README.md

 ## Step 1 - Clone This Repository ##

-This repository is not only main source control system for Virgil, including all of its development history, it is also an up-to-date, self-contained archive that is ready to run, without any build steps.
+This repository is not only the main source control system for Virgil, including all of its development history, it is also an up-to-date, self-contained archive that is ready to run, without any build steps.
 That means that simply cloning this repository will get you the latest bleeding-edge